 We are grateful for the heroic efforts of our country’s veterans – the men and women who served in the U.S. Armed Forces.
-Today, we are honored to announce the creation of the RLHS Veterans Project.
+We are honored to announce the creation of the RLHS Veterans Project.

 The project actually began many months ago at the Class of 1965’s 50th reunion.
 Classmates Bruce Canny and David Nass, both veterans, reconnected and briefly discussed how war had impacted them.
 During the ensuing weeks, Bruce shared a poem, Vietnam, They Ask, So What Was It Like?, which he wrote about his tour of duty in the former Republic of Vietnam.
 The poem had already appeared nationwide, including as part of the Highground Veterans Memorial Park exhibit near Neillsville, Wis.
 The dynamics of the poem struck a chord in David’s soul when he read it.
 David used his musical talents to transform the poem into a powerful piece titled Good-Bye, Good-Bye.

 The pair hopes to bring their journey full-circle and honor other RLHS veterans who gave so unselfishly over the years.
-The RLHS Veterans Project plaque will be unveiled during a dedication ceremony around Memorial Day.
+The RLHS Veterans Project plaque will be unveiled during a dedication ceremony on May 19.

 Please help us identify and include the names of former students who have served for their enlistment term (or were shortened due to injuries) in peace or war, as well as those who were wounded, killed in action or died as a result of wounds sustained while serving our country.
 Information can be sent to RLHS or emailed to klong@RacineLutheran.org.
 Please include: